SysKitTeam/docs-spdockit/manage-sharepoint-permissions/site-collection-actions/clean-site-collections-wizard.md

 ---
-title: Clean Site Collections Wizard
-description: >-
-  This article describes how to use Clean Site Collection Wizard to manage users and groups that are unnecessarily present on your SharePoint farm or lost their permissions for any reason.
+description: This article describes how to use Clean Site Collection Wizard to manage users and groups that are unnecessarily present on your SharePoint farm or lost their permissions for any reason.
-author: Mia Tomaić
-date: 25/5/2017
 ---

 # Clean Site Collections Wizard